FakeJoanna/Project-3-Ironhack-Client/README.md

-# Project3 - Backend
+# Project3 - Frontend

 This repository contains the frontend for the third Ironhack project developed by Theo Diamant and Brea.
-It is a Single Page Application written in the React framework, leveraging its component based architecture to enable a smooth and pleasant user experience, as well as seamless integration with the backend services.
+It is a Single Page Application written in the React framework, leveraging its component based architecture to enable a smooth and pleasant user experience.

 ## Features